nathan-cool/Endometriosis_Ireland/README.md

 ## Fixed Bugs
 During the development process, I faced several issues with the flexbox not functioning correctly.
 This experience helped me gain a better understanding of Flexbox by reading more documentation to troubleshoot and fix the issue.

 One of the problems I encountered was the overflow of my "Imergery" section, which caused white space to appear on the right side of the screen on mobile devices.
 Initially, I tried to fix this by setting the HTML CSS attribute to "overflow:hidden", but this affected the 'burger' button, causing it to stop working.
-I reverted back to the original overflow settings and corrected the padding of the "Imergery" section, which was the root cause of the issue.
+I reverted back to the original overflow settings and corrected the width of the "Imergery" section, which was the root cause of the issue.

 Furthermore, I faced an issue with the sizing of my images that were not appearing correctly on both mobile and desktop devices.
 I managed to fix this issue by adding both width and height attributes to each image.